Appdynamics/cassandra-monitoring-extension/README.md

    * encryptedPassword: In case you would like to use an encrypted password, use this field.

  3. Configure the encyptionKey for encryptionPasswords(only if password encryption required).

     For example,
     ```
     #Encryption key for Encrypted password.
     encryptionKey: "axcdde43535hdhdgfiniyy576"
     ```
+   * encryptionKey: If you use an encryptedPassword, please provide the key here as well in order for the system to decrypt your password.

    **You should either use the Normal PASSWORD or the encryptedPassword and encryptionKey in order to establish a connection.
 Please read the "credentials Encryption" section below to find more information on Password Encryption.**

  4. Configure the **numberOfThreads**
     For example,